gevorgiann/class-material/LectureNotes/Sept_23/README (M).md

   1. Pickup where we left off, Ask Question
      1. Started new section on encodings
-     1. ASCII and Extendend ASCII
+     1. ASCII and Extended ASCII
         - ASCII requires 7 bits, used the 8th bit parity
         - checksum pretty much superseeds the parity bit
      1. static length encoding:  ASCII